dhanujakse/whatsapp-crm-tracker/README.md

      * Add your verify token (the one you put in '.env').

 7. Save and verify
-     * Meta will send a verification request to your URL (like GET /webhook').
+     * Meta will send a verification request to your URL (like GET '/webhook').
    If you paste the code correctly, it will reply with **"Webhook verified successfully!"** in your terminal.

 Important points to note:
     * Your ngrok URL changes every time you restart ngrok (if you use free plan).
        → So, each time you restart, update the new URL in Meta developer console.

     * Keep your ngrok terminal window open as long as you are testing.

     * While getting a domainwe can have our permanent url / we can also use ngrok paid permanent url for reserved domain.

 **Step 7:**
 Fetch status data:
     * Our code automatically logs 'status', 'recipient_id', and 'timestamp' from webhook events.

     * Example extracted fields:
         * 'status': delivered, sent, failed, etc.
-       * 'recipient_id': receiver's WhatsApp ID
+        *'recipient_id': receiver's WhatsApp ID
         * 'timestamp': time of update

 Testing with Postman: